RDCLder/Programming_Notes/Python_Notes/modules.md

   - Python has built-in modules and allows for the creation of custom modules.

 - Importing Modules
-  - Modules must be imported to be used.
+  - Modules must be imported either as the entire module or as part of the module to be used.
     - Modules and parts of modules that are imported can be renamed
     - e.g. import random as rand
   - Importing an entire module